Michael Romeo: Solo and guest work

 In 2005, Romeo provided guitar, bass and orchestration for eight songs from Symphony X bandmate Russell Allen's solo debut, Atomic Soul.
 Romeo also recorded and served as engineer on the record.
 The same year, Romeo provided orchestration work on three songs of Steve Walsh's solo album Shadowman, and on all songs from The Bronx Casket Co.'s Hellectric.
 Romeo would work with The Bronx Casket Co. again in 2011, providing lead guitar work on Antihero.

 In 2007, Romeo arranged orchestral parts for the album Beautiful Tragedy by American band In This Moment.

 In 2009, Romeo composed and recorded orchestral parts for "The Discovery" and "Gaia (The Vultures)" on God Forbid's album Earthsblood.
 Symphony X bandmate Michael Pinnella also contributed to two songs on the release.

 In 2013, Romeo recorded some solos and guitar work for the self-titled debut album of Michael Kaplan's progressive rock project Flaud Logic.
 He also made a guest appearance on the new Pat Gesualdo album, Iceland.

 In 2014, Romeo engineered and provided drum programming and some guitar work for Symphony X bandmate Michael LePond's project Mike LePond's Silent Assassins.
 Romeo would provide the same for Pawn and Prophecy and Whore of Babylon, released by Mike LePond's Silent Assassins in 2018 and 2020 respectively.

 In early 2018, Romeo announced the release of a new full-length solo album called War of the Worlds, Pt.
-1, also featuring Rick Castellano (vocals), John "JD" DeServio (bass) and John Macaluso (drums) as the backing band.
+1, featuring Rick Castellano (vocals), John "JD" DeServio (bass) and John Macaluso (drums) as the backing band.
 It was released on July 27 via Mascot Label Group.
 A sequel album, War of the Worlds, Pt.
 2 was released in March 2022 through Inside Out, with Dino Jelusick replacing Castellano on vocals.